 Drawing its name from the Greek goddess of the sunrise, the Volkswagen Eos is a two-door convertible with a retractable hardtop that converts the vehicle from all-weather coupe to sun-worshiper's steed in a matter of seconds.
 Designed more as a cruiser than a sports car, the Eos nonetheless features a strong engine, a refined ride and plenty of luxury and technology features.
-First introduced for the 2007 model year, the car recently received a significant facelift, while the latest model year brought a number of more minor tweaks along with a new trim level.

 Engine and Transmission

 The Eos is exclusively available with a 2.0-liter 16-valve DOHC turbocharged and intercooled four-cylinder gasoline engine.
 This direct-injected mill produces 200 horsepower and develops 207 lbs-ft. of torque, while delivering 22 city and 29 highway miles per gallon.

 Power is sent to the front wheels through a six-speed dual-clutch automatic transmission.

 Likely the defining feature of the Eos, the five-part roof unit converts the Eos from a coupe to a convertible (and vice versa) in just 25 seconds with the touch of a button.
 Unlike other comparably-priced convertibles, the Eos features a fully-functional sunroof with shade, allowing an open-air experience even when the convertible top is up.

 As temperatures rise and fall, the Eos is ready to respond with its standard dual-mode automatic climate control system that adjusts temperature based on the position of the convertible top.

 The Eos is available in three trim levels: Komfort, Executive and Sport.